Sleepy-boiz/Sleepy-boiz/README.md

 - 👀 I’m interested in Coding & Video editing
 - 🌱 I’m currently learning JavaScript basics
 - 💞️ I’m looking to collaborate on nothing at the moment
-- 📫 How to reach me: my email
+- 📫 How to reach me: my discord @ Sleepy_boiz <!-- idk if this is correct gotta check latter -->
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: Im still in school and like playing lots of video games